jlyons210/discord-bot-ol-bootsie/README.md

 ```

 ## Version history

+### 0.7.0 (2023-04-30)
+* Issue #13 - Bots will now engage and react to channel comments, unpropmted!
+  * Added new config settings:
+    * `BOT_PCT_ENGAGE` - a decimal percentage value from 0.0-1.0 defining the probability that a bot will engage in comments.
+    * `BOT_PCT_REACT` - a decimal percentage value from 0.0-1.0 defining the probability that a bot will react to comments.

 ### 0.6.4 (2023-04-30)
 * Issue #46 - A bot @-mention with additional bots tagged will now strip the other bot tags instead of translating to name.